 The purpose of this event is to promote fitness by encouraging employees to participate in exercise together.
 It is always held on a Thursday evening in May, in Montpelier and celebrates National Employee Health and Fitness Month.

-The proceeds from this event benefit the many programs and events of the Vermont Governor's Council on Physical Fitness and Sports, including the following programs: Exercise is Medicine; Worksite Wellness Awards & Conference; Learn to Ski and Snowboard; Vermont Corporate Cup Challenge and State Agency Race; Vermont Senior Games; Park Bench Yoga; and Fit and Healthy Kids.
+Proceeds from this event benefits the programs and events of the Vermont Governor's Council on Physical Fitness and Sports, including: Vermont Senior Games; Community Wellness Grants; Worksite Wellness Awards & Conference; Parks Rx; Fit and Healthy Kids and the annual Vermont Corporate Cup Challenge and State Agency Race.